 Instructor: Professor Rose-Marie Chierici

 This course uses an experiential and collaborative approach to learning.
 Half of your grade will come from team work and half from individual work.
-Therefore, class participation, individual assignments, group work, and research are stressed.
+Therefore, class participation, individual and group work, and research are stressed.
 In order for you to get the most from this class, it is important that team members share the work equally and complete their share of each assignment.
-You will find a detailed outline with milestones due dates in the Course Materials section of the myCourses page for this class.
-You will be responsible to follow them and meet each deadline.
-Time will be set aside for group work during regular class time.
+It is as important that each of you participates in class discussions and completes readings on time.
+Take it as a given that your contributions are valued and that your opinions will be respected.

 Portfolio and Project Evaluation (50%).